Help, I Packed a Hair Dryer: A Beginner’s Guide to Backpacking

 These days, backpacking is so trendy that the backpacking gear industry accounted for over 16 billion dollars in 2024.
 From Yosemite to Nepal, outdoor connesoirs all over the world love to carry their tents on their backs and sweat in nature away from the conveniences of home, like their Cyber trucks, a good bottle of wine, or a comfy bed.
 Are you ready to buy a Bear Vault Bear Cannister yet and hit the trails?

-Before you start googling “How to poop in the woods” Let me give you a few pointers.
+Before you start googling “How to poop in the woods,” Let me give you a few pointers.
 (Hint: don’t forget the ziplock bags) How to backpack for beginners starts with so much research.

 The first time I went backpacking, did I do any research?
 Hell no!
 This was a time when we barely had cell phones, let alone Facebook groups at our disposal.
-I had never heard of AMS (Acute Altitude Sickness) And when the Mountain Shits hit me at over 10,000 feet, well, it was definitely an “Oh Shit Moment” I will never forget.
+I had never heard of AMS (Acute Altitude Sickness), and when the Mountain Shits hit me at over 10,000 feet, well, it was definitely an “Oh Shit Moment” I will never forget.
 I had no idea that you need to hydrate big time when trekking above 10,000 feet.
 I didn’t know Gingko Biloba could help with altitude sickness.
 I was such a hiking newbie, it’s embarrassing now to look back on.
 The word “Wag Bag was not in my hiker’s dictionary.

 Your Feet Will Hurt and You’ll Smell Weird—A Guide to Backpacking

 So, do you want to try out backpacking now?
 Let me give you a few pointers on what to do and what not to ever do!
-First of all, when you sit down to design your first backpacking “Vacation,” plan out an easy backpacking route, as in five miles round-trip with minimal elevation gain.
+First of all, when you sit down to design your first backpacking “Vacation,” plan out an easy backpacking route, such as five miles round-trip with minimal elevation gain.
 Do not plan a ten-mile uphill slog, on a hot summertime afternoon, carrying fifty-pound packs.
 Even if you are in your early twenties!
 Incredibly, I turned into the outdoor person I am today when this is how it all started.

-Do not pack a blowup air mattress no matter how jacked up your back is.
+Do not pack a blowup air mattress, no matter how jacked up your back is.
 If you have a bad back, backpacking may not be for you!
 Try yoga instead.
 Sure, doctors say that sleeping on the hard ground can help your spinal alignment.
 But what if I can’t get back up?

 So maybe sleeping on the hard ground can help some people who have bad backs, but really, if you have a slipped disk or sciatica pain from that bad hip, camping and sleeping on those thin blow-up sleeping pads for three nights is not going to do you any good.
 Oh and if you are thinking how smart we were to pack an air mattress in back in 2004, that air mattress popped on the first night; Then we had to pack the useless thing out!